Can I Sue My Orthodontist for Malpractice?

 Find an Legal Expert

-If you or a loved one suffered injuries due to poor orthodontic work or believe an orthodontist failed to uphold the standard of care during a recent procedure, speak with a medical malpractice attorney in Philadelphia as soon as possible to discuss your legal options.
+If you or a loved one suffered injuries due to poor orthodontic work or believe an orthodontist failed to uphold the standard of care during a recent procedure, speak with a Philadelphia medical malpractice attorney as soon as possible to discuss your legal options.
 You may believe that your case is straightforward enough to handle alone, but the reality is that medical malpractice lawsuits are some of the most complex civil actions and navigating such a claim without an attorney could result in the victim losing his or her chance at recovery due to a procedural misstep with the court or some other administrative error.

 An experienced medical malpractice attorney can help a potential client better understand his or her legal options after a botched orthodontic procedure.
 Generally, if such an event caused any type of measurable harm, the victim would have grounds for a medical malpractice claim.
 A successful lawsuit can offer compensation for lost income, additional medical expenses for corrective surgeries and other procedures, and any and all other damages resulting from the defendant’s negligence.